 Devisors also frequently forget to do things like eat or sleep — this isn't related to Diedrick's, devisors and gadgeteers just tend to get really into their work — and the cafeteria has "devisor specials" that the friends of the inventor in question can take to them in the labs, containing easy-to-eat stuff like lots of finger foods.

 In the web novel Star Harbor Nights, people who have the Darkwell gene are somewhat mad-scientisty, moreso if they've inherited it from both their parents.
 The most normal of the double Darkwells we've met so far carries a stuffed rabbit with her everywhere and talks to it, and has a... very well-equipped lab in her basement:

 "Perfect, the first batch of impervion was created in a lab accident that killed twenty-five people.
 And the man who invented it is certifiably insane.
 It's not something you should be able to whip up in your basement in a few hours."

 The Spoony Experiment: Some of Doctor Insano's origin stories have him being actually driven mad, either through bad videogames or through his anger at being rejected as a teenager.

 One episode of American Dad! had the son's mentally disabled best friend go off his meds.
-He went from being a sweet mentally disabled child to being a Evil Brit Mad Genius.
+He went from a sweet mentally disabled child to a Evil Brit Mad Genius.
 It turns out those pills have been keeping his Super-Powered Evil Side in check for years.